 The final stop on our Shoreditch Street art walking tour is Fashion Street.

 First up is a portrait of café owner Danni with her grandfather Joe when she was three years old.
-Painted by Jimmy C in his usual pointillist / drip style in 2016, “Joe’s Kid” recalls the work of post-impressionist painters.
+Painted by Jimmy C in his usual pointillist/drip style in 2016, “Joe’s Kid” recalls the work of post-impressionist painters.

 Further down the street is a portrait of a girl in vivid swirling colours by Mr Cenz, which he updated in 2024.
 There’s also a mix of graffiti and street art around the door of Mission E1.

-SPITALFIELDS
+FINISH AT SPITALFIELDS

-Fashion Street is the end of the street art.
 The nearest tube station is Aldwych East, but it’s much more interesting to head home via Liverpool Street Station, stopping off at Spitalfields Market on the way.
 Have a stroll through the market or grab a bite at one of the food stalls.

 If you enjoyed the tour or have any suggestions, please leave a comment in the comment section at the bottom of this post.

-If you’d rather join a tour than our self-guided walk check out this well-rated Shoreditch Street Art tour.
+If you’d rather join a tour than our self-guided walk, check out this well-rated Shoreditch Street Art tour.

 MORE GUIDES TO PLAN YOUR LONDON TRIP